By Alissa Hauser, Executive Director

 Just this week, my family started a practice of saving $1 a day in bank that was made from a used water bottle and painted by children living in the slums of Ahmedabad India.
 My four year old son leaps with excitement every day when it is time to put money in the colorful bottle bank- knowing that at some point we will give the money to someone who needs it.
 Every dollar we’ve put in that bank is filled with purpose and care.
 It is our daily reminder that we have enough, and that our lives are intertwined with the fate of humanity worldwide.
 This simple exercise is now teaching us that money can be a currency for a global conversation about connection and love.

-Will a simple act of #dailygiving completely obliterate the American generosity crisis in 2014?
+Will a simple act of #dailygiving completely obliterate the American generosity crisis?
 Probably not.
 But will it change your life?
 You bet.